bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 Yashraj: 00:44:17

 Yeah, yeah.
-I hear what you just said and I think, yeah, so improves scalability privacy.
+I hear what you just said, so this is scalability and improves privacy.
 Like these use cases could be, so if it's just one UTXO shared by a dozen people, and then there is a spend from that, you don't know who was the owner of the previous one and who's the owner of a new one and things like that.

 Owen Kemeys: 00:44:47

-So right.
-So with what you can surveil on-chain, you're just seeing one UTXO, and we're all kind of familiar with it with Lightning already where it's one UTXO on-chain but it's owned by two people, but the sats in it - when we broadcast the closed channel state - and I have 5,000 fewer sats you know that I've paid them to the channel partner, but you don't know where he sent them onto because I've routed it through the whole Lightning network, so the privacy improves significantly.\
+So with what you can surveil on-chain, you're just seeing one UTXO, and we're all kind of familiar with it with Lightning already where it's one UTXO on-chain but it's owned by two people, but the sats in it - when we broadcast the closed channel state - and I have 5,000 fewer sats you know that I've paid them to the channel partner, but you don't know where he sent them onto because I've routed it through the whole Lightning network, so the privacy improves significantly.
 A simple way to think about it is that you have that effect but with more than two people inside that UTXO, and you actually don't even know how many people are inside that UTXO.
 It could be two, or it could be a million, there's no real way to know.
 You get a lot of privacy for free.